-Think 10050 Cielo Drive in California (known as the Sharon Tate murder house), 333 East Wonderview Avenue in Colorado (the inspiration for Stephen King’s The Shining ), 611 Oak Avenue in Kansas (where the events that inspired Truman Capote’s In Cold Blood took place), and last but not least, 112 Ocean Avenue in New York — now widely known as just the Amityville House.
+Think 10050 Cielo Drive in California (known as the Sharon Tate murder house), 333 East Wonderview Avenue in Colorado (the inspiration for Stephen King’s The Shining ), 611 Oak Avenue in Kansas (where the events that inspired Truman Capote’s In Cold Blood took place), and last but not least, 112 Ocean Avenue in New York — now widely known as the Amityville Horror House.

 While the events that took place at famous properties like the Stanley Hotel are purely fictitious, others have a very real history of darkness.

-The otherwise charming mansion will sadly forever be associated with the gruesome crimes that took place here in the 1970s, and the alleged supernatural events that followed soon after.
+The otherwise charming house will sadly forever be associated with the gruesome crimes that took place here in the 1970s, and the alleged supernatural events that followed soon after.

 Nevertheless, the ‘house with the evil eyes’ now has new owners, and they are reportedly undeterred by all the dark tales and hype surrounding their new home.

 So what is it about this house that, 45 years later after it entered our radars, still holds such a fascination?

 Then, in 1965, their descendants sold the home to the DeFeos, a seemingly happy and well-off family with Italian roots, who left Brooklyn for Long Island.
 This is when things started to fall apart for the Amityville house.

-The DeFeo family had 7 members: Ronald DeFeo Sr., his wife Louise, and their children, 23-year-old Ronald “Butch” DeFeo Jr., 18-year-old Dawn, 13-year-old Allison, 12-year-old Marc, and 9-year-old John Matthew.
+The DeFeo family had 7 members: Ronald DeFeo Sr., his wife Louise, and their five children: 23-year-old Ronald “Butch” DeFeo Jr., 18-year-old Dawn, 13-year-old Allison, 12-year-old Marc, and 9-year-old John Matthew.

 The eldest son, Ronald, or Ronnie, as friends called him, was a troubled young man who wasn’t able to find his place in the world, who couldn’t hold down a job, and who was in constant fights with his father.

-At 3.15 AM on the night of November 13th, 1974, Ronnie, for reasons we’re not sure of even today, grabbed a shotgun and proceeded to kill his entire family in just 15 minutes.
+At 3.15 AM on the night of November 13th, 1974, Ronnie, for reasons we’re not sure of even today, grabbed a shotgun and killed his entire family in just 15 minutes.

 Yet his story didn’t take long to unravel, and he soon confessed to being the sole perpetrator to the authorities.
 He was tried in court and received several consecutive life sentences; he is still serving time in prison today.

-Once, he claimed that his sister Dawn killed the family members; another time he claimed that a stranger broke into the house, killed his entire family, then left; and the most puzzling story of all was that he was guided by dark voices, and that the house told him to do it.
+Once, he claimed that his sister Dawn killed the family members; another time he claimed that a stranger broke into the house, killed his entire family, then left; and the most puzzling story of all was that he was guided by dark voices and that the house told him to do it.

 Obviously, finding new owners for the house at 112 Ocean Avenue was no easy task, yet somehow, the house once again became a home less than a year after the murders.

-A chance at a second life
+A chance at a second life for the Amityville house

 They followed the advice of a friend and had the house ‘cleansed’ by a priest before moving in, but as it turned out, that didn’t help much.

 There’s no way of knowing if what the Lutzes claimed actually happened, but one thing is clear: they got out of that house as fast as humanly possible, and they never even came back to get any of their things.

-George Lutz started hearing voices, random knocking noises, doors would allegedly slam on their own, and other creepy stuff like that.
+George Lutz started hearing voices, random knocking noises, doors that would allegedly slam on their own, and other creepy stuff like that.
 Kathy Lutz also said that she discovered a secret room that wasn’t in the original house plans, and that this room was painted red — blood red.

 It all finally became too much when the walls supposedly started oozing some kind of slimy green yucky stuff, and the Lutzes decided it was time to get out.

 What they said is that whatever dark forces were in the house, they followed them that night; they never went into detail about what happened, but they never returned to 112 Ocean Avenue either.
-George and Kathy left all of their belongings there and put the house back on the market.

 The Lutzes both took lie detector tests and passed with flying colors.
 But many were skeptical about their story, and thought they were just looking for exposure and to make some money off of their experience.

 The ‘paranormal’ phenomena experienced by George and Kathy Lutz served as inspiration for Jay Anson’s 1977 book, The Amityville Horror, as well as for the original 1979 movie and the 2005 remake (you’ve seen it, Ryan Reynolds stars as Ronnie DeFeo).

 Third time’s the charm?

 Many previous owners of the Amityville house had to move out over the years, fed up with the attention their home was attracting on a daily basis.

 And yet nobody else ever complained about strange, paranormal happenings at 112 Ocean Avenue.
-Which makes one wonder if George and Kathy Lutz truly did just take advantage of the events surrounding their new house.
+This makes one wonder if George and Kathy Lutz truly did just take advantage of the events surrounding their new house.

 The home, now with a new address of 108 Ocean Avenue, features 5,000 square feet of living space and amenities like a modern kitchen, a redesigned basement, high-end security systems, a large boat house, swimming pool, and a two-car garage.

 The ‘evil eyes’ of the home, which is how people used to refer to the two attic windows, were also redone to tone down the evil — a bit late for that, but things were starting to look positive for the infamous murder house.

-It hit the market with an asking price of $850,000, and eventually sold in February 2017, though well below ask, at $605,000.
+It hit the market with an asking price of $850,000 and eventually sold in February 2017, though well below ask, at $605,000.